Starmer and Trump to hold ‘one-on-one’ talks at G7 in push to wrap up trade deal

 The Prime Minister said he expected the economic pact to be completed ‘very soon’.

-Sir Keir Starmer has said he will meet US President Donald Trump for “one-on-one” talks at a major global summit in a push to get the US-UK trade deal over the finish line.
+Sir Keir Starmer has said he will meet Donald Trump for “one-on-one” talks at a major global summit in a push to get the US-UK trade deal over the finish line.

-The Prime Minister said he expected the economic pact to be completed “very soon” ahead of a meeting with Mr Trump at the G7 conference in Canada.
+The Prime Minister said he expected the economic pact to be completed “very soon” ahead of a meeting with the US President at the G7 conference in Canada.

 Britain’s long-coveted free trade deal with Washington was agreed upon last month but is yet to be implemented, with both sides yet to take the necessary steps to reduce tariffs.